 Documents Needed To Get Your Ontario Divorce Started

 There are many documents needed to get your Ontario divorce started.
 The documents needed to file for a divorce in Ontario may vary depending upon the circumstances of your particular case.
 For instance, if custody, support and other family law issues have been resolved through negotiations and reduced to a settlement or separation agreement, you could file an application online asking only for a divorce.
-If, however, family law issues remain unresolved and you want a judge to decide them, you cannot use the online form and must go to the courthouse.
-The following is offered to help you to understand about the divorce process in Ontario divorce and the factors affecting the types of documents you will need.
+If, however, family law issues remain unresolved and you want a judge to decide them, you cannot use the online form.
+You must go to the courthouse.
+The following is offered to help you to understand about the divorce process in Ontario.
+It will explain the factors affecting the types of documents you will need.

 Joint application for divorce